 Module (7) “ExpandOrShrinkObjects” creates a Voronoi cell body around the nuclei.
-A Voronoi cell body is an expansion of the nucleus by 25 pixels.
+A Voronoi cell body is a non-overlapping expansion of the nucleus by 25 pixels.

 Module (8) “IdentifyPrimaryObjects” identifies the intracellular Brucella colonies in the GFP image.

 Module (9) “MeasureObjectIntensity” measures the intensity of segmented Brucella colonies in the GFP image.